@tundra tundra authored on 30 Dec 2017

 Build Standard Tools

-This is automation support for the linuxbrew-based tools procedure documented at:
+This is automation support for the linuxbrew-based tools procedure

 https://www.tundraware.com/TechnicalNotes/Divorce-Your-Linux-Admin